 How Effective Are Glue Traps for Mice – Why Sticky Mouse Traps are Not the Best Choice

 Before committing yourself to a trap there are a thing or two you should know about it.
 Sticky mouse traps don’t work as well as most DIY rodent control enthusiasts claim.
-The trap doesn’t address the issue of how the mice are getting into your home in the first place.
-Each mouse that is trapped simply means more food and space for the remaining colony.
+The trap doesn’t address the issue of how the mice are getting into your home in the first place and multiplying later at an astronomical rate.
+How often do mice reproduce?
+Just one female mouse can provide between 5-10 litters annually with 5-6 young in each litter.
+As a result, each mouse that is trapped simply means more food and space for the remaining colony.
 It is also extremely difficult to identify all the rodent runways in your home to make such trapping a viable solution.

 Practicality aside, adhesive traps are one of the most inhumane ways to get rid of mice in Canada.
 In fact, many DIY pest control businesses refuse to sell these products.